| Programming | ![]() |

 This section covers the following suggestions on how you can improve the performance of your MATLAB programs:

 MATLAB is a matrix language, which means it is designed for vector and matrix operations.
 You can often speed up your M-file code by using vectorizing algorithms that take advantage of this design.
-Vectorization means converting for
+Vectorization means converting for and while loops to equivalent vector or matrix operations.

 Simple Example of Vectorizing